fiiraas/yolov8-indoor-object-detection/README.md

 I've pre-processed my data using Roboflow, an open-source platform.
 The data has been pre-processed and then trained using YOLOv8s pre-trained model.

+If you want to use my codes here, please change the path values and make it suitable for you to use it.

 Any inquiries regarding this repo, feel free to reach me out.